Android

 1<uses-permission android:name="android.permission.INTERNET" />

-4. Define an App Link for your app if you have not defined one.
-Without it, customers are not automatically redirected to your app after they log in to their mobile banking app.
-See Set up App Links.
+4. Configure an App Link for your app.
+Pass your App Link URL in metadata.deepLinkUrl when building establishData.
+Without it, customers are not automatically returned to your app after authenticating with their bank.
+See Set up App Links below.

 Define Establish Data with a Request Signature